-Effective July 1, 2023, Iowa's updated Youth Employment Law (Senate File 542) makes several changes, including the ability for Iowa employers to apply for a waiver for 16- and 17-year-olds to participate in approved work-based learning or work-related programs involving certain hazardous work activities under certain conditions.
+Since July 1, 2023, and a legislative update to Iowa's Youth Employment Law (Senate File 542), Iowa employers been able to apply for a waiver that lets 16- and 17-year-olds participate in approved work-based learning or work-related programs that involve certain hazardous work activities under certain conditions.

-The waiver process is done in conjunction with Iowa Workforce Development (IWD), the Iowa Department of Education (IDOE), and the Iowa Department of Inspections, Appeals and Licensing (DIAL).
-Below is more information on the process, the list of hazardous and always prohibited activities, and how the waiver may or may not apply in different cases.
+The waiver process involves coordination between Iowa Workforce Development (IWD), the Iowa Department of Education (IDOE), and the Iowa Department of Inspections, Appeals and Licensing (DIAL).
+You can read more information on the process below, as well as a list of hazardous and always prohibited activities and how the waiver may or may not apply in different cases.

-Every effort will be made to review program applications in a timely manner.
-Applications will be reviewed in the order that they are received.
-For any questions about your application or to discuss your program with the state, please contact youthemploymentwaiver@iwd.iowa.gov.
-Thank you for your interest in the waiver application process.
+Iowa Workforce Development will make every effort to review program applications in a timely manner (in the order that they are received).
+For questions about your application or to discuss your program with the state, please contact youthemploymentwaiver@iwd.iowa.gov.

-Senate File 542 introduces a process where employers can apply for an exemption (waiver) for approved work-based learning or employer-administered work-related programs involving certain hazardous activities with 16- and 17-year-olds under specific agreed-upon conditions (see Iowa Code § 92.8A).
+Senate File 542 introduced a process where employers can apply for an exemption (waiver) for approved work-based learning or employer-administered work-related programs that involve certain hazardous activities with 16- and 17-year-olds.
+These programs must take place under specific agreed-upon conditions (see Iowa Code § 92.8A).
 Employers with or without school partners may apply for the waiver.

-There are circumstances when the waiver requirement does not apply when certain hazardous activities are involved.
-This occurs only when employers are partnering with schools that have approved work-based learning programs.
+There are circumstances when the waiver requirement does not apply, such as when certain hazardous activities are involved.
+This occurs only when employers partner with schools that have approved work-based learning programs.
 These specific programs have conditions that are more stringent than the waiver requirements.

-Determining whether a waiver is needed will depend on each employer’s fact-specific circumstances, so it will be important to thoroughly read the updated state law and consult with legal counsel.
+Whether a waiver is needed will depend on each employer’s fact-specific circumstances, so it will be important for your company to thoroughly read the updated state law and consult with legal counsel.

 In addition, please note that a waiver will not be required under the following circumstances: